AFUDIrk/CADDeck/READMEeng.md

 In the picture directory there are a few more pictures of how I printed out the support.

 ## wiring
-A [Wiring Diagram] (hardware/Electrical/WiringDiagram10Buttons.pdf) is included in the hardware/electrical folder.
+A [Wiring Diagram](hardware/Electrical/WiringDiagram10Buttons.pdf) is included in the hardware/electrical folder.
 Most of this is straightforward.

 ![Inside view](images/Innenansichtverkabelt.png)